rutopio/EmojiSalon/README.md

 ## Build

 ```
-# develop on local machine
+# develop on local
 npm install
 npm start

 # build a single html page
-# if failed, delete public and .parcel-cache folder and retry
+# if failed or miss files, delete `public` and `.parcel-cache` folder and retry
 npm run build
 ```

-## How it works?
+## How does it work?

-`COLR` (Color) and `CPAL` (Color Palette) are OpenType technologies introduced by Microsoft to enable the use of multi-colored glyphs and emoji in fonts.
-These technologies are used to create fonts that contain multiple layers of color information, allowing for complex and vibrant color rendering.
+`COLR` (Color) and `CPAL` (Color Palette) are OpenType technologies to enable the use of multi-colored glyphs and emoji in fonts.
+Designer can create color font that contain multiple layers of color information, allowing for complex and vibrant color rendering.
 User can change the layer's color by override `@font-palette-values` attribute.

 For example: